farcasterxyz/protocol/docs/SPECIFICATION.md

 2. If $m_t$ and $n_t$ are not distinct, and $m_h$ and $n_h$ are distinct, perform a pairwise character comparison.
 3. If $m_t$ and $n_t$ are not distinct, and $m_h$ and $n_h$ are not distinct, $m$ and $n$ must be the same message.

-A pariwise comparison of two distinct hashes $x$ and $y$ is performed by comparing the ASCII values of the characters in $x$ and $y$ in order.
+A pairwise comparison of two distinct hashes $x$ and $y$ is performed by comparing the ASCII values of the characters in $x$ and $y$ in order.
 The hash which has a higher ASCII character value for a distinct pair has the highest order.

 ## 2.1 Message Data